w41x/payload-joins/README.md

 some experiments with the new join field in PayloadCMS

-## mysterious array auth prev value bug:
+## mysterious array auth prev value bug

 Currently, if you have an auth enabled collection (e.g. `users`) with an array field and a join field and the array field has a AfterChange field hook, then the `previousValue` argument in this hook will sometimes be overridden with the join value.